Szécsény: History

 carried out, including sewer and gas networks and connection to the national telephone network.

 The institutions of the town also have changed.
 A second high school was founded in 1994, along with an ambulance station and nursing home.
 The agricultural vocational school and the art school, though, were transferred to the county seat.

-Geography & Geology
+Geography and geology

 Szécsény lies in the northern part of Nógrád county on the Slovak border, at the edge of the Ipoly valley.
 The town is situated at a height of 155 m above sea level in a small basin along the River Ipoly at the intersection of Northern, Northeast, and Eastern Cserhát hills.
 The major part of the town was built on a plateau extending along the southern edge of the basin.
 The north–south flow of the river turns into east–west nearby.

 Its geographical position is 48° 5" N, 19° 32" E.

 The Szentlélek ("Holy Spirit") is a stream running through the town along the edge of the plateau and flowing into the Ipoly.
 On the confines of the settlement, there is a pond originating from ballast-digging.